-The Chapel continues to hold live, online worship services on Sunday mornings at 11:00 a.m.; all in-pesron worship services have been canceled until further notice.
-For Sunday morning services, find links to the livestream, bulletin, and hymns on our YouTube channel.
-We are also posting recordings of Choral Evensong and Choral Vespers services; find links to those services, with commentary, on our homepage.
-Read our reflections on how we are approaching worship during COVID-19.
+The Chapel continues to hold live, online worship services on Sunday mornings at 11:00 a.m.; all in-person worship services have been canceled until further notice.
+For Sunday morning services, find links to the livestream, worship guide, and hymns on our YouTube channel.

 Choral Evensong is a centuries-old tradition that continues to be prayed every day all over the world.
 Drawn from the seventeenth century, worshipers are invited to enter into a sacred space of reflection through music, scripture, and prayers that have shaped Christian lives for hundreds of years.

 Time and LocationFind information about parking.
 Before coming to a service, please confirm the time and location on the Chapel's calendar.